Healthy Homes Assessment Broadmeadows

 What We Do

-As building inspectors we are experts in all components of specialist house inspects.
-We are there to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we take on all aspects of expert house inspects.
+We are here to ensure that you make the best decision when purchasing your next property.

-We specialise in a variety of solutions to make sure that you are completely informed of the condition of any property that you might be thinking of buying or selling and also other solutions.
+We specialise in a range of services to ensure that you are fully informed of the condition of any property that you might be considering buying or selling along with other services.

 • Pre Purchase & Pre Sale Reports